 It is in the spirit of “We are all in this together” that every member of the Madison College community works toward a common goal: student success.
-It is also the goal of shared governance is to consider different perspectives and new ways of thinking.
+It is also the goal of shared governance to consider different perspectives and new ways of thinking.
 At Madison College, we use interest-based problem solving (IBPS) to support responsible decisions that benefit our entire college.

 Our Shared Governance model draws upon the expertise and experience of every part of our college community.
 Using IBPS, we strive to make our best collective decisions.
 We also promote shared responsibility for college wide policies, strategies and priorities.

 Shared Governance Bodies

-The eight councils examine and make recommendations on specific issues to the College Assembly.
+The eight councils make recommendations on specific issues to the College Assembly.